Publications

 make decisions, problem-solve and live a productive and useful life.
 The brain processes around 70,000 thoughts per day and it is, not surprisingly, interlinked to our mental health and well-being.

-This guide offers top tips for supporting your brain health and is focused on: Sleep and Relaxation, Mental Fitness and Social Interaction
+This guide offers top tips for supporting your brain health and is focused on: Sleep and Relaxation, Mental Fitness and Social Interaction.

-A report on cancer & depression: the perspectives of patients, informal carers and clinicians
+A report on cancer & depression

 This report presents the findings of two workshops and a survey carried out by GAMIAN-Europe, in collaboration with the European Cancer Patient Coalition, on depression as a cancer co-morbidity.
 You will find testimonials from patients with depression and cancer, clinicians and carers; as well as recommendations for mental health and generalist healthcare services and governments.